Leah Song

 Leah Song (born Leah Smith) is an American singer-songwriter, multi-instrumental musician, storyteller, poet, artist, and activist known for her role as one of the two frontsisters of Rising Appalachia — with younger sister Chloe Smith — incorporating sultry vocals, rhythm, banjo, guitar, ballads, dance, spoken-word and storytelling into her work.
 Her music is based in the traditions of Southern soul and international roots music.

-Song engages in social activism and is involved with environment, food justice, human rights and prison reform.
+Song engages in social activism and is involved with environment, food justice, human rights and criminal justice and prison reform.
 She has been a speaker at TEDx in Asheville, North Carolina.

 Early life and education

 Leah Smith was born and grew up in Atlanta, Georgia into an artistic family.
 Her father, Andrew Hunter Smith, is a folk-sculptor and painter.
 Her mother, Jan Smith, is a jazz pianist and folk musician schooled in the traditions of southern Appalachian folk music who played fiddle with the Rosin Sisters.

 Her musical education was nurtured by her mother, who ensured that both sisters received classical and jazz piano training for most of their upbringing.
 Smith's mother also guided their training in vocals and harmony singing.
 Banjo, fiddle and guitar came later, after the sisters had left home and moved to Asheville, North Carolina.

 She graduated from Henry W. Grady High School where she was involved in political activism.